DocuWare/Intellix/doc/installation_en.md

   -SqlServerInstance my-sql-2019-box `
 ```

-Installing Intelligent Indexing with your own SQL Server:
+Installing Intelligent Indexing with your own SQL Server, but without Intelligent Indexing license file:

 ```powershell
 # Only necessary if the PowerShell execution policy is not 'Unrestricted.'